 Teaching and Learning in Semester One

-For October 2020 entry, we have developed flexible delivery methods to support and develop your learning.
+For Semester 1 of the 2022/23 academic year, we have developed flexible delivery methods to support and develop your learning.

 Your lecturers have been preparing their teaching to provide flexible module delivery that is as interactive, engaging and inclusive as possible.
 There will be a mixture of in-person teaching delivered on campus, on-demand pre-recorded lectures and online live interactive sessions.